Aisam-ul-Haq Qureshi: Awards and accolades

 Qureshi teamed with Israeli player Amir Hadad during Wimbledon and the US Open tournaments in 2002.
 He is now a member of the "Champions for Peace" club, a group of 54 athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.

 In November 2010 Aisam was appointed The United Nations Development Program (UNDP) goodwill ambassador.

 Aisam was awarded the Arthur Ashe Humanitarian of the Year, in 2010 along with his doubles tennis partner Rohan Bopanna of India.
 Along with Bopanna, Qureshi received the 2010 "Peace and Sport Image of the Year" award, in recognition of their dedicated efforts to spread the message of peace through sport.
 Qureshi and his doubles partner Bopanna also created a campaign, "Stop War Start Tennis", with their goal of playing a match on the border of India and Pakistan.

+Aisam-ul-Haq Qureshi has received numerous national and international honors throughout his career.
+He was conferred with the Pride of Performance, one of Pakistan's highest civilian awards, on 14 August 2004, and later received the Sitara-e-Imtiaz (Star of Excellence) in 2010.
 He was also given the Pakistan President's Award for Performance in 2002, the Salam Pakistan Youth Award by the President of Pakistan in 2007, and was runner-up for the 2003 Anne Frank Award For Moral Courage by the Anne Frank Trust, UK.

 In 2011, he was awarded Lux Style Award for Most Stylish Sports Person.
 Being high-profile tennis star of Pakistan and alumni, he was invited to Crescent Model Higher Secondary School for groundbreaking ceremony of Tennis courts in school.